MirkoZanon/GeNEsIS/README.md

 3. GeNEsIS_display.mlapp
     Perform classical experiments of habituation or discrimination presenting your images on screen in an automatized way

-GeNEsIS.mlapp provides an user-friendly menu to directly access all the tools.
+GeNEsIS.mlapp provides an user-friendly interface to directly access all the tools and tutorials.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 RUN THE PROGRAM